bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 23
 X>
-X> Come up with a few trees by using the type constructors above.
+X> Come up with a few trees by using the value constructors above.

 ### 5.4.1.
 Depth